CRM 2.0:

 Reflection

-This project reinforced that automation works best when it removes effort without removing control.
-The features that drove the strongest results (dynamic pools, precision targeting, smart follow-ups) all shared one thing in common: they handled the repetitive work while letting recruiters decide what mattered.
+Automation works best when it removes effort without removing control.
+The features that drove the strongest results: dynamic pools, precision targeting, and smart follow-ups.
+They all shared one thing in common.
+They handled the repetitive work while letting users decide what mattered.

-CRM 1.0 gave users a place to manage candidates.
+CRM 1.0 gave users a place to manage contacts.
 CRM 2.0 shifted the product toward keeping relationships active on their behalf.
 That distinction, from passive storage to proactive engagement, shaped every design decision.